How to open a bottle of wine?

 To remove the cork from the corkscrew, simply turn the handle counterclockwise.

-It should be noted that lever corkscrews are not recommended for opening vintage wine bottles, as they can leave cork residue in the neck of the bottle.
-For these fine wines, it is better to use a sommelier corkscrew.
+It should be noted that lever corkscrews are not recommended for opening vintage wines, as they can leave cork fragments in the neck of the bottle.
+For these fine wines, a sommelier's corkscrew is preferable.

 Use a lighter